 Now check out some more photos of Seattle to get an idea of where you will be moving to.

-Finally, congratulations on your moving to Seattle.
-If you are moving to Seattle alone and don’t know anyone there, Couchsurfing.org and Meetup.com might help you meet new people.
-I hope you enjoyed this little guide.
+If you have decided to move to the city alone and don’t know anyone there, Couchsurfing.org and Meetup.com might help you meet new people.
+We hope you enjoyed our Moving to Seattle guide.
 Please let us know in the comments if you have any questions or suggestions.
 Thank you!